synbionics/PanDelos-plus/README.md

 ## Use with docker

-Make sure to have git installed on your machine.
+sure to have git installed on your machine.

-If you don't have git installed, you can install it with the following command:
+If you don't have git installed, you can install it with the following command on Ubuntu machine:

 ```bash
 sudo apt-get install git
 ```

+> If you don't have an ubuntu machine you can follow the instruction on the [Git website](https://git-scm.com/downloads).

 Tool installation: